wintercooled/wintercooled.github.io/index.md

 ## Designing, building and operating your own private blockchain is easy with Elements.

-Elements is an open source, sidechain-capable blockchain solution.
-It allows you to harness the features that are being developed by other members of the Elements community, reducing internal development and research costs, enabling you to explore new applications of Blockchain and Sidechain technology.
+Elements is an open source, sidechain-capable blockchain platform.
+Elements provides access to powerful features developed by other members of the community, reducing internal development and research costs and enabling you to explore new applications of Blockchain and Sidechain technology.

+Elements allows you to issue multiple different types of assets on a single blockchain, opening up many new use cases for implementation.
 An Elements based blockchain can operate as either a standalone Blockchain or be pegged to another as a Sidechain.
 Running it as a Sidechain enables assets to be verifiably transferred between two different blockchains.

-Elements also allows you to issue multiple different types of asset on a single blockchain, opening up many new use cases for implementation.
+Extending and built upon Bitcoin's code, it lets developers familiar with the bitcoind API to quickly and cost-effectively create working blockchains and test proof-of-concept projects.
+It also allows Elements to function as a testbed for changes to the Bitcoin protocol itself.

 An example of an Elements based sidechain in production use is Blockstream's Liquid.

 #### If you are developer you might find it easier to start with the [Elements Code Tutorial]({{ site.url }}/elements-code-tutorial) which explains some of the key features of Elements as you learn how to use it.